 Results: Molly Davis has shared information with Beth Vaughn (historic lists of opportunities and minimum gift amounts) and discussed, along with Mark Williams, the suggested minimum gifts for various spaces (indoors and outside) in the renovated and expanded Dorotha Smith Oatts Visitor Center.
-As of October 2020, we have Schematic Design drawings of the renovation/expansion and are refining the naming opportunities and minimum gift amounts.
+As of October 2020, we received Schematic Design drawings of the renovation/expansion and started to refine the naming opportunities and minimum gift amounts.